AndreaGrazia2/chat/README.md

-# Modern Chat & Calendat Application
+# Modern Chat & Calendar Application

 A responsive chat application with a modern UI inspired by popular messaging platforms.